roleypoly/roleypoly-v1/README.md

 a discord bot & web ui for managing self-assignable roles.

-**Most likely, you'll want to go here: https://roleypoly.com**.
+**Most likely, you'll want to go here: https://roleypoly.com** (or at the time of writing, `develop` is deployed to https://beta.roleypoly.com).
 This app is already hosted, you don't need to deal with deploying it or anything, I've already done it for you.

 If you're here to report a bug or develop on Roleypoly, the rest of this document is for you.

-Roleypoly is built with node.js, next.js, react/redux, discord.js, and little sprinkles of weird magic goo.
+Roleypoly is built with node.js, next.js, react/redux, eris, and little sprinkles of weird magic goo.

 ## developing/running your own